 There are three picnic tables with barbeque grills.

-The water was around 91 degrees F.
+The water temp was a lukewarm 91 degrees F.

 Little Warm Spring

 Another spring, Little Warm Spring, is also within walking distance.